vharmain/heroku-clj-docker/README.md

 ## Observations and notes

-* One of the least painful Docker deployment experiences I've had
+* One of the least painful Docker deployment experiences I've had.
+Heroku provides excellent ergonomics what comes to developer experience.
+Commands such as `heroku logs --tail` and `heroku run bash` work similarly to 'normal' buildpacks.
-* I first tried running the container with `CMD clj -m example.server` but clj somehow fails to find `.m2` and downloads dependencies each time the container is started.
-I wasn't able to reproduce this issue locally with Docker.
-See `Dockerfile-no-uberjar`.
+* I first tried running the app directly with `clj` (no uberjaring).
+During build time `.m2` folder resolves under $HOME/.m2 but on container start clj/maven tries to lookup `.m2` relative to `WORKDIR` defined in Dockerfile.
+In practice this meant that all dependencies would be downloaded on each restart.
+Workaround to this is to either build uberjar on build time or place the app directly to users home folder and use it as the WORKDIR (see [Dockerfile-no-uberjar](Dockerfile-no-uberjar)) so Maven can find .m2.
+What is causing this?
+I'm not sure but I'm suspecting that some ENV var supplied by Heroku is getting Maven confused where $HOME is at runtime.
+I wasn't able to reproduce this locally with docker-compose.
 * Heroku has [some
   limitations](https://devcenter.heroku.com/articles/container-registry-and-runtime#known-issues-and-limitations)
-  with Docker
+  with Docker.